 Figure 3.
 Characterization of the precipitating minerals from y-SBF in the presence of 8K PAsp, 8K PAA, and 100K PAA on days 1, 3, and 7 of crystallization.
 A. SEM imaging and SEM-EDS analysis in the presence of 100 µg mL-1 additive.
-B. SEM imaging and SEM-EDS in the presence of 200 µg mL-1 additive C. FTIR spectra of the minerals (100 µg mL-1 additive).
+B. SEM imaging and SEM-EDS in the presence of 200 µg mL-1 additive.
+C. FTIR spectra of the minerals (100 µg mL-1 additive).
 D. FTIR spectra of the minerals (200 µg mL-1 additive).

-While the mineral morphology and Ca/P ratio of ACP formed in the presence of 200 µg mL-1 PAsp resemble the carbonated HA formed at the lower additive concentration, ACP formed in the presence of PAA is notably different (Figure 3 B).
-ACP formed with 8K PAA (low molecular weight) exhibits a relatively higher Ca/P ratio of 1.8-1.9 compared to 1.4-1.7.
-Additionally, these minerals have a similar chunky morphology but possess smoother surfaces.
-In the presence of 100K PAA (high molecular weight), the minerals are small (<2 µm) spherical ACP particles with a high Ca/P ratio (2.2-2.4).
-The minerals formed are no longer carbonated apatite at an additive concentration of 200 µg mL-1.
-They exhibit poorly defined peaks for PO43- v3 and v4 (Figure 3 D), which are replaced with wide bands indicating the presence of ACP, similar to the minerals formed in the presence of 100 µg mL-1 PAsp on day 1.
-However, the ACP phase remains stable throughout all seven days at this additive concentration.
+While the mineral morphology and Ca/P ratio of ACP formed in the presence of 200 µg mL-1 PAsp resembled the carbonated HA formed at the lower additive concentration, ACP formed in the presence of PAA was notably different (Figure 3 B).
+ACP formed with 8K PAA (low molecular weight) exhibited a relatively higher Ca/P ratio of 1.8-1.9 compared to 1.4-1.7.
+Additionally, these minerals had a similar lumpy morphology but possessed smoother surfaces.
+In the presence of 100K PAA (high molecular weight), the minerals were small (<2 µm) spherical ACP particles with a high Ca/P ratio (2.2-2.4).
+The minerals formed at an additive concentration of 200 µg mL-1were no longer carbonated apatite.
+They exhibited poorly defined peaks for PO43- v3 and v4 (Figure 3 D), which were replaced with wide bands indicating the presence of ACP, similar to the minerals formed in the presence of 100 µg mL-1 PAsp on day 1.
+However, the ACP phase remained stable throughout all seven days at this additive concentration.

 2.5.
 Mineralization inhibition in y-SBF in the presence of additives

 The inhibitory effect of each additive on HA mineralization was quantitatively determined by measuring the weight of the precipitate normalized to the weight of the control (Figure 4).
 PAsp either promoted or inhibited mineralization, depending on its concentration.
 A lower concentration (100 µg mL-1) promoted HA formation, with more than twice the amount precipitated compared to the control.
-However, at a 200 µg mL-1 PAsp concentration, the observed mineralization was 60% of the control mineralization.
-Similarly, 200 µg mL-1 of 8K PAA showed a comparable effect with 63% mineralization, while the 100 µg mL-1 had a minimal inhibitory effect on mineralization but at a concentration of 200 µg mL-1, the highest inhibitory effect, with only 13% of mineralization, was observed.
-Considering the HA inhibition percentage and the related mineral phase and morphology, the formation of HA chunks was associated with either the promotion, deposition, or minimal inhibition of mineralization, particularly at low additive concentrations.
-In contrast, the formation of ACP chunks was followed by mineralization inhibition.
-Lastly, the most significant mineralization inhibition was observed when spherical ACP particles were formed rather than HA or ACP chunks, as seen in the presence of other additives.
+However, at a PAsp concentration of 200 µg mL-1, the observed mineralization was 60% of the control mineralization.
+Similarly, 200 µg mL-1 of 8K PAA showed a comparable effect with 63% mineralization, while the 100 µg mL-1 had a minimal inhibitory effect on mineralization, and the highest inhibitory effect, with only 13% mineralization, was observed at a concentration of 200 µg mL-1.
+Considering the HA inhibition percentage and the related mineral phase and morphology, the formation of HA lumps was associated with either the promotion, deposition, or minimal inhibition of mineralization, particularly at low additive concentrations.
+In contrast, the formation of ACP lumps was followed by inhibition of mineralization.
+Lastly, the most significant inhibition of mineralization was observed when spherical ACP particles were formed rather than HA or ACP lumps, as seen in the presence of other additives.